hashicorp/terraform-guides/operations/automation-script/README.md

 # TFE Automation Script
 Script to automate interactions with Terraform Enterprise, including the cloning of a repository containing Terraform configuration code, creation of a workspace, tarring and uploading of the Terraform code, setting of variables, triggering a run, checking Sentinel policies, and finally doing an apply if permitted.
-If an apply is done, the script waits for it to finish and then downloads the apply log and the before and after state files.
+If an apply is done, the script waits for it to finish and then downloads and prints the apply log and the state file.
+It also prints the outputs separately even though they are also in the state file.
 If an apply cannot be done, it downloads the plan log instead.

 Note that this script is only meant as an example that shows how to use the various Terraform Cloud APIs.
 It is not suitable for production usage since it does not support modifying workspace variables after they have already been created in a workspace.